 The pool is a great place to perform exercises particularly if you are struggling with joint pain or painful movements.
 You might do simple walking or stepping exercises, or some resistance work with your arms and legs as they gradually get used to movement following surgery or injury.

-Is this class suitable for me?
+Is hydrotherapy suitable for me?